bookieio/Bookie/README.rst

 Related
 -------

 The [Willie](http://willie.dftba.net/) bot has a [contrib module to post bookmarks from IRC](https://github.com/anarcat/willie-extras/blob/bookie/bookie.py).
+It is [not yet part of the extras repository](https://github.com/embolalia/willie-extras/pull/55).